uc-cdis/gen3sdk-python/docs/howto/drsDownloading.md

 gen3 --endpoint my-commons.org --auth <path to API key> drs-pull objects dg.XXTS/181af989-5d66-4139-91e7-69f4570ccd41 dg.XX22/221af922-2222-2239-22e7-62f4570cc222
 ```

+Note that, the `commons_url` in manifest file will take action to overwrite the `--endpoint` if they are defined in manifest file.
 ### Listing Files and Access

 #### List Contents